Education - Advocacy - Research - Support

 This program provides support to people living with kidney disease, donors and recipients, their carers and family members by connecting them with trained Peer Support Volunteers who have similar experiences, through a national telephone and/or email peer support service.
 These volunteers are recruited, trained, supported and managed by Kidney Health Australia.
 They have personal experience with kidney disease and have made a positive adjustment to their experience with a chronic condition.
 These volunteers share practical and useful ways of managing and assuming responsibility for their health and wellness with their peers and empower them to become active members of their health care team.

 For kidney patients, carers and health professionals

 Education to provide support to people living with kidney disease, kidney donors and recipients, their carers and family.
 Some are specifically for health professionals.
-Others are organised collaboratively with local organisations making it easier for patients to attend and enable a wider range of topics.
+Others organised collaboratively with local organisations making it easier for patients to attend and enable a wider range of topics.

 Kidney Clubs and Support Groups

 Groups are listed on our Kidney Community webpage.
-If your interact with a Support Group in your area not listed, contact Matty Hempstalk - our Support Group Co-ordinator on 0404 177 748.
+If your interact with a Support Group in your area not listed, contact Matty Hempstalk - Support Group Co-ordinator on 0404 177 748.